-- Present the ID card with an additional insurance card or All Kids card at appointments with specialists. - Let the specialist know if there are questions regarding your coverage they can call us at the phone number on the card.
+- Present the ID card with an additional insurance card or All Kids card at appointments for DSCC-eligible conditions. - Let the specialist know if there are questions regarding your coverage - they can call us at the phone number on the card.

-Call us before you arrange care - we will find out if the service provider works with us so you will know if we can help pay for care.

-If you lose the card or have any questions your Care Coordination Team can help.
+Call us before you arrange care - we will find out if the service provider works with us (DSCC) so you will know if we can help pay for care.
+If you lose the card or have any questions, your Care Coordination Team can help.